-(a) Employees shall be paid on or before the 15^{th} day of each month and on or before the last business day of each month.

-(b) Payments will be electronically deposited by the Society to any chartered bank or credit union in the province of British Columbia chosen and authorized by the employee.

-(c) No employee shall suffer a reduction in salary as a result of implementation of this Agreement.
+- (a) Employees will be paid on or before the 15th day of each month and on or before the last business day of each month. - (b) Payments will be electronically deposited by the Society to any chartered bank or credit union in the Province of British Columbia chosen and authorized by the employee. - (c) No employee will suffer a reduction in salary as a result of implementation of this agreement.